edwardchoh/miniscope/README.md

 - Easy to use and install
 - No dependencies or external files needed -- apart from the single binary
 - Uses your existing cscope database
+- Automatically creates cscope index if not found

 This is a screenshot of query results, all cscope query types are supported.